hpcugent/config-templates/README.md

 We will now make several regular expression tests, each in their own file and grouped in a directory called `config` (also matching the object profile name).
 The filenames in the directory are not relevant (but no addiditional directory structure is allowed).

 We need to set the `metaconfigservice=` flag to point the test infrastructure which metaconfig-controlled file this is supposed to test.
+It is implied for each flag that starts with a `/` (seen as absolute path to the metaconfig-controlled file).

 In principle only one of the regexp tests should set this flag (and if multiple ones are set, they all have to be equal).
 You cannot test different metaconfig file paths from the same profile.